a2geek/bosh-lxd-cpi-release/README.md

 $ util
 Subcommands:
 - capture_requests
-- clean
 - cloud_config
 - deploy_bosh
 - deploy_concourse
+- deploy_postgres
 - deploy_zookeeper
 - deps
+- destroy
 - help
 - upload_releases
 - upload_stemcells

+Notes:
-Note that this script will detect if it is sourced in and setup an alias.
+* This script will detect if it is sourced in and setup an alias.
+* Creds are placed into the 'creds/' folder.

 Useful environment variables to export...
 - BOSH_LOG_LEVEL (set to 'debug' to capture all bosh activity including request/response)
 - LXD_SOCKET (default: /var/lib/lxd/unix.socket)
-- BOSH_DEPLOYMENT (default: ${HOME}/Documents/Source/bosh-deployment)
+- BOSH_DEPLOYMENT_DIR (default: ${HOME}/Documents/Source/bosh-deployment)
 - CONCOURSE_DIR when deploying Concourse
 - ZOOKEEPER_DIR when deploying ZooKeeper
+- POSTGRES_DIR when deploying Postgres

 # Most likely you want to deploy the bosh director:
 $ util deploy_bosh